-Plaque psoriasis can be a very itchy and sometimes painful condition.
-It also can be embarrassing and doesn’t always respond to treatment.
-It’s sometimes misdiagnosed as another skin condition, such as dermatitis and eczema.
+Plaque psoriasis is sometimes misdiagnosed as another skin condition, such as dermatitis and eczema.

 - mild psoriasis: covers less than 3 percent of the body